todbot/blink1/docs/blink1-mk2-tricks.md

 Turn all plugged-in blink(1)s to the same color
 -----------------------------------------------
+This example uses the existing "-d" option to specify which blink(1) to address.
+The '-d' option takes the "id" value given by the "--list" commmand, or "-all" to mean all blink(1)s.

+    % blink1-tool --list
+    blink(1) list:
+    id:0 - serialnum:2143AB23 (mk2)
+    id:1 - serialnum:2143DC05 (mk2)
+    id:2 - serialnum:214369F0 (mk2)
+    id:3 - serialnum:2143BADC (mk2)

     % blink1-tool -d all --rgb 255,0,255
     set dev:0 to rgb:0xff,0x00,0xff over 300 msec